 Earth Bridge Project

 The Earth Bridge Project is an intercultural, pre-college, nature-based, environmental leadership program for low-income high school youth from rural New Mexico.
 The purpose of the project is to deepen their understanding and respect for their own cultural heritage and that of others; to develop their leadership and wilderness skills and a heightened respect for the earth.
 Building upon the earth-honoring traditions of our students, Earth Bridge focuses on concepts of environmental justice, land preservation, biodiversity, and sustainable agriculture.
-These activities engender a broader awareness of the connectedness of people with each other and to the land, as well as providing motivation for our students to become stewards and advocates for the earth.
+These activities engender a broader awareness of the connectedness of people with each other and to the land, as well as providing motivation for our students to Go to our website and get online casino bonus ohne einzahlung sofort

 Presentations have been given for: